MohammedKHC0/editor/README.md

 All files under [editor/src/main/res/drawable](editor/src/main/res/drawable) that starts with `symbol_` is taken from [VsCode Codicons](https://github.com/microsoft/vscode-codicons/tree/main/src/icons).
-And those icons are modified because it's converted from svg to Android Vector Drawable and there is other modifications to it.
-(Suppressing warning and changing fillColor.)
+Original icons' name is changed, And those icons are modified.
 The author of those icons is Microsoft Corporation and and and are licensed under [Creative Commons Attribution 4.0 International Public License](https://github.com/microsoft/vscode-codicons/blob/main/LICENSE)